dgelessus/NAGUS/docs/uru/protocol.rst

 The MOUL network protocol
 =========================

-All the different MOUL servers
+MOUL clients communicate with the server side over TCP, on port 14617 by default.
-(except for the status server) use the same basic network protocol to talk with clients.
+All the different server types use the same basic protocol, although a few server types
-Communication is over TCP,
-by default on port 14617.
+(:ref:`file server <file_server>` and :ref:`SimpleNet <simplenet>`)
+modify the protocol somewhat.
+Finally,
+the :ref:`status server <status_server>` uses standard HTTP on the conventional port 80 instead of the MOUL protocol.

 The protocol mostly uses packed binary data structures.
 Unless indicated otherwise,